This pickled aubergine recipe in olive oil is one which you are sure to love.

 - Extra virgin olive oil

-#4 After 10 hours, pour the vinegar (500ml) and water (500ml) into a large pot and bring to the boil, and let the aubergines cook for about 3 minutes.
+- After 10 hours,with a clean cloth remove excess water.
+Pour the vinegar (500ml) and water (500ml) into a large pot and bring to the boil, and let the aubergines cook for about 3 minutes.

 Continue until the jar will be full.